Starting and maintaining an online business takes a lot of work and time as well as learning through potential mistakes.

 The check out page (the last one your customer visits) is the one where you lose the most money.
 If there are a lot forms to fill out, or a lot of buttons to click, the customer will give up and abandon your site.
 Don’t ask people to create accounts, unless they really need to.
 No one wants another password to remember.
 Also, make sure all the expenses are visible at all times – there is nothing as frustrating as a large shipping cost that appears on the last page.

 It may seem like having an online business eliminates the need for human interaction.
 This is definitely not true.
 It’s a service business and it consists of a lot of complaining customers.
-You should set up a call center (both text based and an actual call center) for your customers.
+You should set up online chat center, such as Dashly (InnMind community members benefits include a discount) for your customers.
 Expect this to be the hardest part of a job.
 Just remember – even when they’re not nice, the customer is always right.
 Hire people who don’t get easily frustrated as operators.

 Starting and maintaining an online business takes a lot of work and learning through mistakes.
 Just remember, there are not any tricks that can be a substitute for a good product.